felipenlunkes/cv/index.md

 #### **2023** | Career transition

 * Career transition from biologist (after completing the academic master's course in Health Sciences) to backend developer (Java, C and Python).
 I've been improving myself, after my technical training and work as a freelancer, for over 2 years.
 My portfolio can be found [**here**](https://github.com/felipenlunkes).
-Since 2012, I've been working as a freelancer and developing personal projects (hobbies), gaining experience in x86 Assembly, Java, Python, C, SQL, shell script, among other technologies, languages ​​and frameworks.
-Seeking an opportunity in Java, C or Python.
+Since 2012, I've been working as a freelancer and developing personal projects (hobbies), gaining experience in x86 Assembly, Java, Python, C, SQL, shell script, among other technologies, languages and frameworks.

 #### **2021-2023** | Master's student - Instituto René Rachou/Fiocruz Minas - Belo Horizonte, Brazil